moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/account-setup.md

 ## Submit Self-Delegation {: #submit-self-delegation }

 The next step towards becoming eligible to produce blocks on Tanssi and Tanssi Appchains is to delegate to your own account.
-To do this, you'll be required to submit a minimum of {{ networks.dancebox.staking.min_self_del.dance }} DANCE tokens.
+To do this, you'll be required to submit a minimum of {{ networks.dancebox.block_producers.min_self_del.dance }} DANCE tokens.

-However, you must be in the top {{ networks.dancebox.staking.top_eligible_candidates }} candidates by total stake to produce blocks.
-So, if the candidate at position {{ networks.dancebox.staking.top_eligible_candidates }} has a total stake of more than {{ networks.dancebox.staking.min_self_del.dance }} DANCE, you'll need to ensure that your total stake is greater than theirs.

 After you've submitted the request to delegate, you'll need to wait for a minimum of {{ networks.dancebox.staking.staking_session_delay.sessions.display }} sessions before you can execute the pending request.
 There are {{ networks.dancebox.session.blocks }} blocks in a session.
 So, {{ networks.dancebox.staking.staking_session_delay.sessions.display }} sessions are {{ networks.dancebox.staking.staking_session_delay.blocks }} blocks, which can take around {{ networks.dancebox.staking.staking_session_delay.hours.display }} hours.

+Block producers are assigned upon each session, requiring {{ networks.dancebox.block_producers.appchain.display }} per Appchain and a minimum of {{ networks.dancebox.block_producers.tanssi.min.display }} to {{ networks.dancebox.block_producers.tanssi.max.display }} for Tanssi.
+The block producers participating in the session are picked from the list of candidates ordered by total stake until the total number of block producers required is covered.
+So, you'll need to ensure that your total stake is enough to fill one of the slots, which may require more than {{ networks.dancebox.block_producers.min_self_del.dance }} DANCE tokens.

 ### Request Delegate {: #request-delegate }